 Registration begins in January of each year for the next school year.
-Our registration materials are posted on our website prior to the start of registration.
+Registration information is posted on our website prior to the start of registration.
 Registration opens in-house before opening to the public and it occurs on a first come first serve basis.
+All registration is completed online using Brightwheel.
 A non-refundable registration fee of \$50.00 for one child or \$75.00 per family is due at the time of registration.
+Registration fees are non-refundable.